jtrefon/bcai/RFC.md

 ## Proposal Summary
 RFC-001 outlines the high-level architecture (as described in the whitepaper section above) including:
 * A useful work consensus mechanism that turns model training into the equivalent of block mining.
-* Modifications to the EVM (or an alternate VM) to support heavy computation and GPU integration.
+* Design of a custom VM to support heavy computation and GPU integration.
 * Networking protocols for job discovery and distribution.
 * Smart contract interfaces for posting jobs and rewarding work.
 * A token economic model to incentivize participation.